 Greater numbers of older Australians are dating again after divorce or the death of a partner.
 And even though this might come with its own challenges for their children and carers there are reasons why this is good news!

-So, why dating is a good thing for older people?
+So, why is dating for older people a good thing?

 - 40% of people in residential aged care have no visitors at all.